jdoleary/Spellmasons/docs/TasksCurrent.md

 - Add save/load to menu
 - Feature request: UI Scaling
 # Bugs / Cleaning
+- he can't spawn in while i'm casint a spell
+    - same thing with casts, it waits
+- futher investigate '  // Override ref since in prediction it makes a copy of the unit' from 06d754d2
+- Turn phase testing:
+    - if one player is portaled and the remaining player dies it should go to the next level
+    - if no players are portaled and all players die and there are no ally npcs it should go to game over
+    - if no players are portaled and all players die and there ARE npc allies it should run turn phases for NPCS
+        - if NPC_ALLYs succeed it should go to next level
+        - if NPC_Allys do not it should go to end game
+- investigate: `// TODO will the stack just keep growing`
+    - turn_phases should work on a queue not a stack (this is mostly relevant for singleplayer and when the NPCs are just hashing it out cause all the players are dead so it doesn't stack overflow)
+    - Just make it a while loop that triggers/awaits the next AI turn until it's the players tuurn
+- dragger x and y went to null after "target similar, slash slash"
+- You're able to cast into negative mana in multiplayer
 - UI: Allow inventory to scale on smaller resolutions
 - bug: In multiplayer: target similar, damage x3 on 2 draggers made their position go to null null
 - fix save/load  from menu screen, it needs to change the gameview